tekeuange23/restqapi/docs/steps-catalog.md

 <a name="module_Given..FormBody"></a>
 ### Given I add the form value {string} as a file stored at {string | placeholder | data}
 Set one or more request form body
+Do not forget to specify the `data.storage` option into your configuration to specify the file location

 **Category**: Form Request body
 **Example** *(string)*